 Cable 14 is Live.
 Local.
 Online.

-Cable 14 is a local specialty channel serving the Hamilton and Haldimand communities for over 45 years.
+Cable 14 is a local specialty channel serving the Hamilton and Haldimand communities for 50 years.
 Our viewing area includes the amalgamated communities of Ancaster, Dundas, Stoney Creek, Mount Hope, Binbrook and parts of Flamborough (excluding Waterdown), as well as the surrounding communities of Cayuga, Dunnville, Hagersville, and Caledonia.
 There are approximately 130,000 subscribers in Cable 14's service area.

 Who We Are